12 tips for keeping cool in hot weather for the elderly

 With heat waves causing major concern across the globe each summer, it’s important to know how you can take action to protect yourself and your loved ones from hot temperatures.

-The NHS identifies several groups as more at-risk from heat-related issues, including those over 75 years, suffering with certain conditions such as Parkinson’s disease, diabetes or disease.
+Did you know? - The NHS identifies several groups as more at-risk from heat-related issues, including those over 75 years, suffering with certain conditions such as Parkinson’s disease, diabetes or disease.

 British homes are insulated to keep the heat from escaping, which means when the mercury rises the temperature indoors can quickly soar.
 So, when it gets scorching hot indoors and out, how can we protect ourselves from the heat?